 Are you searching for “popcorn ceiling removal in Aurora, CO?”
 Finishing the ceilings and walls of your home can be done in numerous ways.
 Popcorn, a stucco combination sprayed onto your ceiling that generated a sponge-like, rough surface with the effect of popcorn, was once a popular way to finish ceilings.

 Popcorn walls and ceilings are no longer as popular as they once were due to a number of downsides, particularly if they were built before the asbestos prohibition; thus, many houses have chosen to have them removed or their popcorn ceiling replaced.
-Fortunately, Skyline Drywall Aurora can remove your textured ceilings.
+Fortunately, Skyline Drywall Aurora can cover or remove your textured ceilings.
 Contact us today if you’re in need of popcorn ceiling repair or removal!

 One of our specializations is popcorn ceiling removal.
 Popcorn ceilings have a stucco finish that was fashionable many decades ago; however, it's becoming increasingly rare in modern homes.
+Getting rid of popcorn ceilings is becoming common for numerous reasons, including safety issues.

 Out of Date